TheRedElement/RecipeDatabase/recipes/KaerntnerHausbrot.md

 1. add **water (handwarm)**, **sourdough starter** ([SourDoughStarter](SourDoughStarter.md)) to in bowl
 	1. mix well until **sourdough starter** dissolved
 2. add **flour (rye)**, **flour (wheat)**, **yeast (dry)**, **aniseed**, **caraway**, **fennel seeds**, **salt**
+3. pour dough onto a floured surface
-3. slowly knead to dough
+4. slowly knead to dough (I usually do around $\pu{10min}$)
-	1. ideally with *dough-hook*, by hand also works
-	2. dough should still be firm
+	1. dough should still be firm
- 3. dough can still be slightly sticky
+ 2. dough can still be slightly sticky
+5. clean mixing bowl and cover bottom with a little bit of flour
+ 1. this ensures that the dough can easily be dropped out of the bowl after [Bulk Fermentation](#bulk-fermentation)
+6. shape dough in roundish shape and place in bowl

 #### Bulk Fermentation
 1. cover bowl with damp cloth